Richard Savage (poet): Friendship with Samuel Johnson and final years

 It is not clear when Savage befriended writer Samuel Johnson, but it seems to have occurred in the latter years of the 1730s.
 How their friendship began is equally unclear, but Johnson relates having often accompanied Savage on his nighttime wanderings about London, where he witnessed the poet's poverty and frequent occurrences of public humiliation.
 These encounters provided much of the material for the Life of Savage.
 Johnson was fascinated by the independence, and the spirit of protest and outrage in Savage's character.
-He was also aware of the instability of mind which prevented Savage taking positive control of his life.
-To this day, the nature of this relationship between the two men has been under scholarly debate, with potential homosexual elements having been suggested to have been at play.
+He was also aware of the instability of mind which prevented Savage from taking positive control of his life.

 In the meantime, Savage's financial situation worsened to the point that he had virtually no income.
 To save him from poverty, his longtime friend Alexander Pope launched a campaign involving several of his philanthropic acquaintances, including Ralph Allen, James Thomson and David Mallet.
 The purpose of this was to send Savage to Wales, where he could live with an annual allowance of £50.
 Pope also tried to push Savage into writing a letter to Sir William Leman, Mrs Brett's legitimate daughter's husband, begging him to intervene on his behalf with Lord Tyrconnel.
 Savage refused outright, a decision which was applauded by Johnson, since he considered the scheme to send Savage to Wales equivalent to exile.

 Savage did eventually leave London in July 1739, thus breaking up his friendship with Johnson, with whom he had become a close literary ally.
 By spending his entire allowance as soon as he received it, Savage quickly alienated all his benefactors except Pope.

-When in Wales, Savage lived in Swansea, then in England at Bristol, where he completed a new version of Sir Thomas Overbury.
+When in Wales, Savage lived in Swansea, then in England at Bristol, where he completed a new version of Sir Thomas Overbury (which was first produced and published in 1777).
 Harassed by creditors and abandoned by friends, Savage reverted to a nocturnal existence.

 On the night of 10 January 1743, Savage was arrested for a debt of eight pounds and confined in the debtors' section of the Bristol Newgate Prison.
 He died there on 1 August 1743, probably from liver failure brought on by drinking.